 Faith was a powerful melodic storyteller.

 Shirley is on the right with legendary storyteller, JACKIE TORRENCE (RIP) in Winston Salem, NC.
 Shirley hailed from New York City.
-She was KOTC's photographer, a powerful voice in the black consciousness movement and published poet.
+She was KOTC's photographer and a powerful voice in the black consciousness movement and a published poet.

 Sankofa is an African word from the Akan tribe in Ghana.
 The literal translation of the word and the symbol is “it is not taboo to fetch what is at risk of being left behind.”